bludit/documentation-english/developers/tags/index.md

 <div class="note">
 <div class="title">Note</div>
-By default the database of categories are alphanumeric sorted.
+By default, the database of tags is alphanumeric sorted.
 </div>

 ## List all tags